rmaniv/a_proc_list/military/index.md

 ## FDI in defense

 1. <a href = "https://vinamrsachdeva.github.io/military/fdi">2021, August 10: FDI in defense is as futile as relying on imports</a>
+2. <a href = "https://vinamrsachdeva.github.io/guns/">2022, May 28: Evidence shows More Guns does NOT mean More Crime</a>

 ## Weapons superiority and historical empires